 PayTo is a modernised way of allowing third parties to deduct money from your account (similar to direct debit) and is a component of the New Payment Platform (NPP).
 The NPP, created in 2018, already facilitates services such as Osko and PayID to enable fast `push` payments, initiated by the account holder.

 PayTo focusses on ‘pull’ payments, which are payments initiated by a third party.
-While using PayTo as a payment method, the account holder must give you (the third party) consent to bill them from within their banking app, known as a mandate.
-Once the mandate is approved, you will have the ability to bill the customer in real time, with near instant payment responses.
+While using PayTo as a payment method, the account holder must give you (the third party) consent to bill them from within their banking app, known as an agreement.
+Once the PayTo agreement is approved, you will have the ability to bill the customer in real time, with near instant payment responses.

 What are the benefits of PayTo for SMEs?